Spatially heterogeneous learning by a deep student machine: Model

 The key idea behind the expression \eq{eq-gardner-volume-DNN} is the {\it internal representation} \cite{monasson1995weight}: we are considering the spins (neurons) in hidden layers ($l=1,2,\ldots,L-1$) as dynamical variables in addition to the synaptic weights.
 This is allowed because the input-output relation of the perceptrons \eq{eq-perceptron} is forced to be satisfied by requiring the gap to be positive $r_{\mu}^{\bs} > 0$ for all perceptrons $\bs=1,2,\ldots,N$ in the network for all training data $\mu=1,2,\ldots,M$ in \eq{eq-gardner-volume-DNN}.
+As shown in appendix \ref{sec-transfermatrix}, the expression \eq{eq-gardner-volume-DNN} can be also obtained considering the transfer matrix representation.

+The main quantity of our interest in the present paper is the generalization error $\epsilon$ \eq{eq-generaization-error-def}.
 The Gardner's volume $V_{M}$ provides a way to estimate the generalization ability of the network for the test data \cite{levin1990statistical,opper1996statistical}.
-The probability that the network which perfectly satisfies the constraint put by $M$ set of training data happens to be compatible with one more unseen data is given by the ratio $V_{M+1}/V_{M}$.
+The probability that the network which perfectly satisfies the constraint put by $M$ sets of training data happens to be compatible with one more unseen data is given by the ratio $V_{M+1}/V_{M}$.
 Then the generalization error, namely the error probability $\epsilon$, the probability that the configuration of one spin in the output layer $l=L$ of the student machine is wrong (different from the teacher) for a test data can be expressed as, \beq \epsilon=1-\left(\frac{V_{M+1}}{V_{M}}\right)^{1/N} \eeq